nbaldzhiev/metamask-chrome-playwright/README.md

 ## Known issues/limitations

-Playwright's support for browser extensions is not greated, currently only possible with the Chrome browser - https://playwright.dev/docs/chrome-extensions.
+Playwright's support for browser extensions is not great, currently only possible with the Chrome browser - https://playwright.dev/docs/chrome-extensions.

+This project is completed only using Playwright, without 3rd party tools.

-A known issue that has been observed with this project is that, sometimes, a second Metamask extension page gets opened, instead of only one.
+A known issue that has been observed with the project is that, sometimes, a second Metamask extension page gets opened, instead of only one.
 This messes up the interactions with the extension and fails the test.
 So far, I have not identified why this happens (when it does), so it is currently treated as a known issue